etours-davao-inc/booking-agent-app/README.md

 This is the agent dashboard user interface for booking related activities.

+## Project Motivation
+* Allows user to create an activity where all specifications required for the activity are specified - this allows information available to other users of the information.

 ## Use Case

+Main Actor: Booking Agent

 There are two use cases where the booking app will be used and these are:
 1. Create a new booking
 2. From Reservations, agent proceeds to booking using the data from the reservation